dataglyder/Basic_Statistics_For_Data_Analysis.io/README.md

 Using the left tail of a one tail hypothesis test, the critical t-value 2.447 indicates the region from -2.447 to the right end of the distribution i.e the greater than or equal to($`\geq`$) area as indicated in $`H_{0}`$; this is the do not reject region.
 My calculated value -5.3 falls below this region i.e., the reject region.
 Since the calculated value falls within the rejection region, I will reject the null hypothesis and accept the alternative;people visit the library less than 4 times in a week.

-## T-Distributions and Differences in Two Means
+## Hypothesis Testing with T-Distribution and Differences in Two Means
-Let's say there is a local Coloradoan that claimed to have seen it all and that there are equal number of black and brown dogs in Colorado.
+Let's say there is a local Coloradoan that claimed to have seen it all and that he believes there are equal number of black and brown dogs in Colorado.
 Assume that I call some random dog owners across 19 counties in Colorado and gather the following information to varify his claim.

 mean of black dogs = 9 with standard deviation of 4